Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/_index.md

 title: "Exit task concepts"
 linkTitle: "Managing exits"
 weight: 270
---- This section begins with this topic which provides the information about:
+---This section begins with this topic which provides the information about:

 - [Exit